riboseinc/jekyll-theme-open-project/README.md

 # but used for HTML metadata if jekyll-seo-tag is enabled

 tags: [Ruby, Python, RFC, "<some_namespace_id>:<appropriate_tag>"]
-# Note: Avoid whitespaces and other characters that may make Jekyll
+# NOTE: Avoid whitespaces and other characters that may make Jekyll
 # percent-encode the tag in URLs.
 Replace " " (a regular space)
 # with "_" (underline); underlines will be rewritten as spaces when tags
 # are presented to site users.